StephanLewandowsky/Norms-of-Science/README.md

 * The preregistration document can be found at https://osf.io/c8qfx.

 * The data file delivered to the authors can be accessed at https://osf.io/4wy6m/.

+Note that all identifying information is removed from both data files.